nicolasriquet/GitDelver/README.md

 * HourOfDay: the hour of the day at which the modification took place.

 ### methods_history

+This dataset is produced if the 'analysis_mode' config parameter is set to AnalysisMode.COMMITS_FILES_METHODS.

 *methods_history* has the following columns: